Shin-Tsunashima Station: Naming

 Between August and September 2020, Tokyu Corporation held a public survey to decide the name of this station.
-The questionnaire asked the participants to choose between "Shin-tsunashima" (lit.
-New Tsunashima) and "Higashi-tsunashima" (東綱島, lit.
+The questionnaire asked the participants to choose between "Shin-Tsunashima" (lit.
+New Tsunashima) and "Higashi-Tsunashima" (東綱島, lit.
 East Tsunashima) or suggest a different name which is not "Tsunashima".
 The survey saw 1898 people submitted their answers.
-"Shin-tsunashima" won with 381 votes.
+"Shin-Tsunashima" won with 381 votes.
 "Tsunashima-onsen" (綱島温泉, lit.
-Tsunashima Hot-spring) was the most popular free suggestion with 247 votes, more than the 176 votes of "Higashi-tsunashima".
+Tsunashima Hot-spring) was the most popular free suggestion with 247 votes, more than the 176 votes of "Higashi-Tsunashima".
 Other notable suggestions were "Tsunashima Higashi" (綱島東) and "Ōtsunabashi" (大綱橋).

 Ticketing

-Because of the close proximity between Shin-tsunashina and Tsunashima stations, all fares between Shin-tsunashima and Hiyoshi are the same as between Tsunashima and Hiyoshi.
-All season/commuter passes which cover the section between Tsunashima and Hiyoshi allow entering/exiting Shin-tsunashima without additional charge, and vice versa.
+Because of the close proximity between Shin-Tsunashina and Tsunashima stations, all fares between Shin-tsunashima and Hiyoshi are the same as between Tsunashima and Hiyoshi.
+All season/commuter passes which cover the section between Tsunashima and Hiyoshi allow entering/exiting Shin-Tsunashima without additional charge, and vice versa.
 However, there is no free out-of-station interchange arrangement between Shin-tsunashima and Tsunashima.
 Exiting one station and entering the other station is treated as starting a separate journey.

+History

+Shin-Tsunashima Station opened on 18 March 2023, coinciding with the opening of the Tōkyū Shin-Yokohama Line.